 Additionally, Downtown Indianapolis was ranked as one of the best “four-season Downtowns” for retirement according to the book Retire Downtown.

-The City of Indianapolis, community development corporations, the Indianapolis Neighborhood Housing Partnership (INHP), Indianapolis Coalition for Housing Development (ICHD), Indianapolis Downtown, Inc. and other partners are committed to providing safe, decent homes for all residents.
+The City of Indianapolis, community development corporations, the Indianapolis Neighborhood Housing Partnership (INHP), Indianapolis Coalition for Housing Development (ICHD), Downtown Indy and other partners are committed to providing safe, decent homes for all residents.
 Through their efforts, a number of renovated Downtown buildings designed to meet the needs of residents who would not otherwise be able to afford homes, have been completed including Rink Savoy apartments, The Salvation Army Barton Center, the Davlan and others.

 Many Downtown neighborhoods have been revitalized with the restoration of homes, lofts and apartment buildings and the enthusiastic support of active, friendly residents.
 These areas have the charm of antique lighting, tree-lined cobblestone and brick-paved streets and classic architecture.
 There are 15 Downtown historic/recognized neighborhoods Downtown: